 - For Online Academy high school and middle school students, attendance is based on weekly assignment submissions.
 Each course has a required number of submissions and a formula is run comparing the student’s number of submissions completed out of the number of submissions required.
 A percentage of total work is determined which is translated into a corresponding number of days present, unless a parent/guardian notifies the school of illness or an acceptable excuse.

 - Since each student’s schedule is unique and different courses have different requirements, there is not a set number of submissions to meet attendance requirements.
 Each student’s schedule is taken into account when his/her attendance is determined.

 - Students may, but will not be required to, participate during traditional school hours.

 - Students will have 24-hour access to the course and are expected to engage and submit assessments daily (school days).

-- Attendance will be updated through Home Access on a weekly basis, at the beginning of the week based on the student's activity during the previous week.
+- Attendance will be updated through Home Access on a weekly basis, based on the student's activity during the previous week.

 - Parents/guardians must contact the school if their student is ill or otherwise unable to participate in the online coursework for one or more school days.

 - Parents/guardians do not need to contact the school if a student is ill in the morning, but able to participate in the coursework later that day.